These original Kirt's Cogitations™ may be reproduced

 According to most interview experts, the purpose of an interview is for both the interviewer and the interviewee

-to have an opportunity to assess each other to decide whether the company is a good fit to the
+to have an opportunity to assess each other to decide whether the company is a good fit to the employee.
+Prior to

-reached a point in their current positions where they are desperate to get out.
+have reached a point in their current positions where they are desperate to get out.
 Hiring companies know that,

 As with other forms of goods and services, the price demanded and the price paid are based on the perceived value